 Infectious diseases like smallpox, plague, HIV AIDS, malaria and others have been ravaging the world since their discovery.
-In 2020, to combat the current COVID-19 pandemic the world saw the rapid development of emergency use early vaccines.
+In 2020, to combat the current COVID-19 pandemic, the world saw the rapid development of emergency use early vaccines.
 However, the fight for COVID-19 is far from over and the search for long-term protection continues.
-Since the beginning of the pandemic, Tonix has been developing a pipeline of product candidates for COVID-19, including a COVID-19 vaccine based on Tonix’s smallpox vaccine candidate.
-Through both proprietary, in-house initiatives, as well as strategic collaborations, Tonix is working to develop new vaccines and therapeutics related to COVID-19 and other emerging infections that could become the next pandemic.
+Since the beginning of the pandemic, Tonix has been developing a pipeline of product candidates for COVID-19, including a COVID-19 vaccine.
+Using the same live virus vaccine technology, Tonix is responding to the recent monkeypox outbreak by developing a smallpox and monkeypox preventing vaccine.
+Through both proprietary, in-house initiatives, as well as strategic collaborations, Tonix is working to develop new vaccines and therapeutics to combat current and emerging infectious diseases.
 Tonix’s pandemic preparedness efforts are targeted to put a stop to all such public health emergencies.

 SARS-CoV-2 is an extremely contagious infection causing the disease COVID-19, that became a global pandemic in 2019 and proved catastrophic to the world.
 The death toll is upwards of 3 million globally, and while the infection and mortality rates have slowed, the struggle is ongoing.
 COVID-19 is characterized by fever, sore throat, acute shortness of breath, cough, and oxygen depreciation in the blood.
 Until the early vaccines came along, management of symptoms was the course of treatment.
 This disease continues to ravage countries across the world and overwhelm healthcare systems.
 With new strains of the virus emerging, clinical research must keep up to the pace and match the pace of the fast-changing virus.
 The early vaccines have been exceptional in controlling the spread; however, more vaccines need to be developed to combat this virus from all aspects of its evolution.
 Vaccines that not only cause an antibody reaction, but also elicits a T cell response would be the ones that offer a long-term protection.